 - Focus on providing information about women and/or sexual minorities, their influence, roles, experiences, history, and contributions.

 To apply for course affiliation as part of the Women’s and Gender Studies curriculum, please send a detailed course description or syllabus, including the list of readings and a description of your teaching methods to the Director of the Women’s and Gender Studies Program, Dr. Ina Seethaler at firstname.lastname@example.org.

 1. Some courses not officially "affiliated" with WGS can count toward WGS credit for students who make special arrangements with the course instructor and the WGS coordinator to do readings and/or projects (e.g., their course term paper) on WGS topics.
 Such courses are designated "Special Cross-List" courses.
 To determine whether a course is eligible for this status, send the following to the director of WGS:

 - A copy of the course syllabus and a brief statement detailing what students would be required to do for WGS credit;

 2. If there are many sections of the proposed affiliated course but not all sections of the course can be taken for WGS credit, please send a copy of the syllabus to the director of WGS.
 In this case, students enrolling in this section of the course will be given the option to take the course for WGS credit.
-The same “Special Cross-List” course contract is used but with no additional requirements.
 If your course is approved by WGS for special cross-list credit, please include on the regular version of the syllabus a statement describing the WGS option.